Gluten-Free S’mores Bars

 Ingredients

-• 16 oz gluten-free graham crackers (reserve remaining 3-4 graham crackers)
+• 16 oz gluten-free graham crackers - divided

-• 10 oz semi-sweet chocolate chips (use vegan if needed)
+• 10 oz semi-sweet chocolate chips - divided

 Instructions

-• Preheat the oven to 350F.
-Line a 9×13" baking dish with parchment paper for easy removal.
+• Preheat the oven to 350°F. Line a 9×13 inch baking dish with parchment paper, leaving an overhang on the sides for easy removal.

-• Add remaining graham crackers to a food processor and process until you have fine crumbs.
-You will have approximately 3 cups of graham cracker crumbs.
+• Add the remaining graham crackers to a food processor and process until you have fine crumbs, about 3 cups.

-• In a medium bowl, add the gluten-free graham cracker crumbs, melted butter, brown sugar, salt and ground cinnamon.
+• In a medium bowl, combine the graham cracker crumbs, ½ cup unsalted butter, ⅓ cup brown sugar, ¼ teaspoon kosher salt, and ⅛ teaspoon ground cinnamon.
 Stir until combined.

-• Press mixture into an even layer in the prepared 9×13" baking dish.
-Bake at 350F for 10 minutes, until the crust is golden and fragrant.
+• Press the mixture into an even layer in the prepared baking dish.
+Bake for 10 minutes until the crust is golden and fragrant.

-• Bake at 350F for another 10 minutes, until marshmallows are lightly browned.
-Let cool for a few minutes.
+• Bake for another 10 minutes until the marshmallows are lightly browned.
+Remove from the oven and let cool for a few minutes.

-• Let cool completely completely before slicing into squares.
+• Let cool completely before lifting out of the pan and slicing into squares.

 Notes